Siggg/yarss2imap/README.md

     >>> agent.uid('search', None, 'HEADER Subject "feed ' + feed.feed.links[0].href + '"')[1] in [[None],[b'']]
     False

+You then have to ask the agent for an update.
-The agent created an IMAP folder with this feed.
+It creates an IMAP folder with this feed.

     >>> agent.list('INBOX.testyarss2imap')
     ('OK', [None])